awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 + **Attachments** – Included only if enabled\.
 + **Integration configuration** – Includes user defined name, description and metadata when creating integration with external applications\.
 + **Knowledge documents** – This includes documents used by agents to handle contacts\.
 + **Voiceprints** – When Amazon Connect Voice ID is enabled, a voiceprint is created from the customer's voice for future authentication\.
+Similarly, a voiceprint is created while registering a fraudster in the Voice ID system for future fraud detection\.
++ **Speaker and Fraudster Audio** – When Amazon Connect Voice ID is enabled, the audio used for enrolling speakers and registering fraudsters is stored so that Voice ID can re\-enroll and reregister them in future when there is a need to do so\.

 Amazon Connect stores the following Personally Identifiable Information \(PII\) data related to your customers:
 + The customer's phone number: ANI for inbound calls, and DNIS for outbound calls or transfers\.
 + If you are using Amazon Connect Customer Profiles, all this data could potentially be PII\.
 This data is always encrypted at rest using either a customer\-provided KMS key or a service\-owned key\.
 The Amazon Connect Customer Profiles data is segregated by the AWS account ID and the domain\.
 Multiple Amazon Connect instances can share a single Customer Profiles domain\.
++ For Amazon Connect High\-Volume Outbound Communications, Amazon Pinpoint passes customer phone numbers and relevant attributes to Amazon Connect\.
+On the Amazon Connect side, these are always encrypted at rest using either a customer managed key or an AWS owned key\.
+The Amazon Connect High\-Volume Outbound Communications data is segregated by the Amazon Connect instance ID and are encrypted by instance\-specific keys\.

+## External application data<a name="external-application-data"></a>

-Amazon AppIntegrations, which enables you to integrate with external applications, stores references to other AWS resources such as Amazon EventBridge buses and rules, and client\-service specified metadata\.
-No third party data is stored other than incidentally while being processed\.
+Amazon AppIntegrations enables you to integrate with external applications\.
+It stores references to other AWS resources and client\-service specified metadata\.
+No data is stored other than incidentally while being processed\.
+When syncing data periodically with an Amazon Connect service, data is encrypted using a customer managed key and stored temporarily for one month\.

 ## Phone call media<a name="phone-call-media-handling"></a>